 Strategically building Patent Portfolio based on Priority of Invention

 Due to the current global situation, companies are under extreme economic pressure and need to reduce their cost of building patent portfolio and prosecution costs.
-Hence, for that, the companies may be forced to reduce patent filings which may negatively impact the future competitive edge of their products.
+Hence, the companies may be forced to reduce patent filings for that.
+This, in turn, may negatively impact the future competitive edge of their products.

-Hence, our unique model can facilitate/enable the companies to identify the priority of each of the invention/patent and help in building patent portfolio.
+Hence, our unique model can facilitate/enable the companies to identify the priority of each of the invention/patent.
+And, ultimately, help in building patent portfolio.
 Moreover, it will help them take strategic decisions to reduce/manage patent preparation and prosecution cost.
-Register Here

 Key-Points Covered in the Webinar(Strategically building Patent Portfolio based on Priority of Invention):

 • Firstly, identifying priority of an invention based on business impact and degree of novelty

 - High Priority

 • Further, selecting separate strategies for different priority of patents:

 o Choosing patent preparation and prosecution partner based on priority of application, for example:

 1. Either, selecting a US or EP based law firm for preparing and prosecuting high priority application;